Cabinet of Bernardo Arévalo

 The Cabinet of Bernardo Arévalo constitutes the fifty-second and current cabinet of Guatemala.
 It succeeds the Giammattei cabinet.
+From 28 November 2025 to 6 April 2026, Guatemala's cabinet achieved gender parity for the first time in the country's history.

 The Cabinet's creation was part of the transition of power following the 2023 general election.

 In addition to the 14 Ministry offices, there are 15 Secretary-level officials.

 Cabinet

 The following have been named as Ministry appointees by the President of Guatemala.